Omar Cook: Professional career

-Cook was drafted by the Orlando Magic of the NBA as the third pick in the second round (31st overall) of the 2001 NBA Draft.
+Cook was drafted by the Orlando Magic of the NBA as the third pick in the second round (31st overall) of the 2001 NBA draft.
 He was immediately traded to the Denver Nuggets, but failed to make the team, reportedly because of his inability to shoot the ball effectively.
 From 2001 to 2004, Cook made some pre-season appearances for teams in the league, also managing 22 regular season games played (17 with the Portland Trail Blazers in the 2003–04 season and five with the Toronto Raptors in the 2004–05 season).
 In July 2005, he was drafted by the AAPBL, but the league folded less than two weeks after the draft.

 He also briefly led the NBA D-League in steals and assists in the 2004–05 season, while playing with the Fayetteville Patriots.
-Cook's final NBA game was played on April 20th, 2005 in a 104 - 95 victory over the Cleveland Cavaliers.
+Cook's final NBA game was played on April 20, 2005, in a 104–95 victory over the Cleveland Cavaliers.
 In his final game, Cook recorded 19 points, 9 assists, 2 rebounds, 2 steals and 1 block.

 During the 2005–06 season, Cook played in the Belgian league with Dexia Mons-Hainaut.
 The following year, he played with two teams, the French Pro A club SIG Strasbourg and the Russian Super League club Samara.
 In the 2007–08 season, he played with the Adriatic League club Crvena zvezda.
 He had the best season of his career with Crvena zvezda, where he was one of the team leaders.

 On June 26, 2008, he joined the Spanish league's Unicaja, signing with the club for two seasons.
 In 2010, he signed a two-year deal with Spanish basketball club Power Electronics Valencia.

 In 2011, he signed a two-year deal with Italian team Armani Jeans Milano.
 In December 2012, after Milano was eliminated from the Euroleague, Cook signed with Caja Laboral until the end of the season.

 On August 6, 2013, Cook signed with Lietuvos rytas of Lithuania for the 2013–14 season.

 On September 30, 2014, Cook signed a two-month deal with Budućnost Podgorica of Montenegro.
 On November 14, 2014, he extended his contract with Budućnost for the rest of the season.
 On August 15, 2015, he re-signed with Budućnost for one more season.

 On August 20, 2016, Cook signed with Spanish club Estudiantes for the 2016–17 season.
 On July 17, 2019, Cook signed a one-plus-one deal with Herbalife Gran Canaria.

 On July 24, 2020, he has signed with San Pablo Burgos of the Liga ACB.

 On July 15, 2021, he has signed with Casademont Zaragoza of the Liga ACB.

-Coaching Career
+Coaching career

 On September 29, 2022, Cook was hired as an assistant coach for the Cleveland Charge of the NBA G League.

+On October 24, 2023, Cook was hired as an assistant coach by the Cleveland Cavaliers.